Technology tips for success in online classes

 Within online classes you will be using a variety of websites, media players, and

 multimedia.
-You should plan to download the Firefox or Safari browser as a backup
+You should plan to download Google's Chrome browser because it works best

 Here is a list of the most common programs, browsers, plug-ins, and media players